spiffe/spiffe.io/content/docs/latest/try/getting-started-k8s.md

 In this section, you configure a workload container to access SPIRE.
 Specifically, you are configuring the workload container to access the Workload API UNIX domain socket.

 The **client-deployment.yaml** file configures a no-op container using the **spire-k8s** docker image used for the server and agent.
-Examine the `volumeMounts` and `volumes configuration` stanzas to see how the UNIX domain `agent.sock` is bound in.
+Examine the `volumeMounts` and `volumes configuration` stanzas to see how the UNIX domain `spire-agent.sock` is bound in.

 You can test that the agent socket is accessible from an application container by issuing the following commands: